mrmap-community/django-ows-lib/docs/source/development.rst

     $ python manage.py test_ows_lib

-.. note:: It should give back "Requesting a CSW via django-ows-lib:" and the GetRecordById respone
+.. note:: It should give back "Requesting a CSW via django-ows-lib:" and the GetRecordById respones